jdeolive/geotools-old/spike/web/sphinx/source/examples/crslab.rst

 .. image:: CRSLab_chooser.gif

 When you click OK the map will be re-displayed in this new map projection.
-Notice also that the units in the status bar have changed from degrees to meters.
+As well as the change in shape of the border, notice that the units in the status bar have changed from degrees to meters.

 .. image:: CRSLab_3005.gif

-If you want to return the original projection choose EPSG:4326
+If you want to return to the original map project choose EPSG:4326.